Technigo/project-portfolio/README.md

   </a>
 </h1>

-### Hi, I'm Technigo! 👋

-Welcome to my first React portfolio project!
-I'm Mirela, a student who has recently completed Sprint 2 of my boot camp and is eager to take my skills to the next level.
-This portfolio showcases my journey into the world of React, where I've mastered core concepts such as components, props, hooks, and web APIs to craft a dynamic and interactive website.

-Throughout this project, I've followed a design and diligently structured the codebase by breaking it down into reusable components and effectively passing data through props.
-Leveraging the power of React hooks, especially the useState hook, I've brought reactivity to my projects and created a captivating user experience.
-In addition I have focused on responsiveness and accessability for all.

-One highlight of my portfolio is the seamless integration of web APIs.
-I've employed the useEffect hook to pull project information from the GitHub API and merging it to the JSON file, ensuring that my portfolio remains up-to-date with my latest work.
-Project details and descriptions are displayed dynamically, reflecting my ongoing journey in the coding world.

-### Lessons Learned

-Through this project, I've had the opportunity to learn valuable lessons in React development.
-It has provided insights into the power of components and props for creating a modular and well-organized codebase.
-React hooks, especially useState, have proven to be effective tools for managing state and interactivity.
-The experience of integrating web APIs highlighted the importance of data fetching and dynamic content display, making it easier to keep my portfolio up-to-date.
+### About My Portfolio

+This portfolio project showcases my web development projects.
+The project highlights a well-structured codebase, employing reusable components, state management through React hooks, and integration with web APIs and JSON files.
+The design ensures responsiveness and accessibility, providing a positive user experience.

+This project initially followed a design.
+I made a few changes to it, including adding a new page with all projects through React Router.

+## Technologies

+- React: Core framework for building the user interface with components and hooks.
+- JavaScript: For interactive functionality and data manipulation.
+- React Router - for routing to a new page
+- CSS: For styling and ensuring a responsive layout.
+- GitHub API: Integrated to dynamically fetch and display project information.
+- Netlify: Used for deploying the application and showcasing the portfolio online.

+## Challenges

+- API Integration: Fetching and merging data from the GitHub API with local JSON files to ensure real-time updates.
+- State Management: Efficiently managing state using React hooks, particularly useState, to maintain interactivity and responsiveness.
+- Responsive Design: Ensuring the portfolio is accessible and functional across various devices and screen sizes.

+## Learning Outcomes

+- Component-Based Architecture: The creation and management of reusable components for a modular and maintainable codebase.
+- State Management: Gained knowledge in managing application state with React hooks, enhancing dynamic behavior and interactivity.
+- Dynamic Content Handling: Developed skills in integrating and updating content dynamically through API calls and data merging techniques.

 #### Deployed page